Alpha compositing: Description

 In a 2D image a color combination is stored for each picture element (pixel), often a combination of red, green and blue (RGB).
 When alpha compositing is in use, each pixel has an additional numeric value stored in its alpha channel, with a value ranging from 0 to 1.
 A value of 0 means that the pixel is fully transparent and the color in the pixel beneath will show through.
 A value of 1 means that the pixel is fully opaque.

 With the existence of an alpha channel, it is possible to express compositing image operations using a compositing algebra.
 For example, given two images A and B, the most common compositing operation is to combine the images so that A appears in the foreground and B appears in the background.
 This can be expressed as A over B. In addition to over, Porter and Duff defined the compositing operators in, held out by (the phrase refers to holdout matting and is usually abbreviated out), atop, and xor (and the reverse operators rover, rin, rout, and ratop) from a consideration of choices in blending the colors of two pixels when their coverage is, conceptually, overlaid orthogonally:

 As an example, the over operator can be accomplished by applying the following formula to each pixel:

-Here $C_o$, $C_a$ and $C_b$ stand for the color components of the pixels in the result, image A and image B respectively, applied to each color channel (red/green/blue) individually, whereas $\alpha_o$, $\alpha_a$ and $\alpha_b$ are the alpha values of the respective pixels.
+Here $C_o$, $C_a$ and $C_b$ stand for the color components of the pixels in the result of the "over", image A, and image B respectively, applied to each color channel (red/green/blue) individually, whereas $\alpha_o$, $\alpha_a$ and $\alpha_b$ are the alpha values of the respective pixels.

 The over operator is, in effect, the normal painting operation (see Painter's algorithm).
-Bruce A. Wallace derived the over operator based on a physical reflectance/transmittance model, as opposed to Duff's geometrical approach.
 The in and out operators are the alpha compositing equivalent of clipping.
 The two use only the alpha channel of the second image and ignore the color components.
+In addition, plus defines additive blending.